-"Most food addicts owe money.
+"Most alcoholics owe money.
+(Of course, that's an understatement and probably should say, "ALL alcoholics owe money!)
 We do NOT dodge our creditors.
-Telling them what we are trying to do, we make no bones about our compulsive eating; they usually know it anyway, whether we think so or not.
-Nor are we afraid of disclosing our food addiction on the theory it may cause financial harm.
+Telling them what we are trying to do, we make no bones about our drinking; they usually know it anyway, whether we think so or not.
+Nor are we afraid of disclosing our alcoholism on the theory it may cause financial harm.
 Approached in this way, the most ruthless creditor will sometimes surprise us.
 Arranging the best deal we can (and I'd like to add that we need to follow through with this plan) we let these people know we are sorry.
-Our compulsive eating has made us slow to pay.
+Our drinking has made us slow to pay.
 (Now here's a warning.)
-We MUST lose our fear of creditors NO MATTER HOW FAR WE HAVE TO GO, for we are liable to go back to compulsive eating IF we are afraid to face them."
+We MUST lose our fear of creditors NO MATTER HOW FAR WE HAVE TO GO, for we are liable to drink IF we are afraid to face them."